 the Fairchild elevators.
 The wooden boxes in Mudd are not active mailboxes.
 The instructors office

-is 744 D Mudd, which can also be reached
+is 744 D Mudd, which can be reached

-from the connecting doors on the 7th floor of Fairchild.
+from the connecting doors on the 6th or 7th floor of Fairchild.

 2. Hardin, Bertoni & Kleinsmith Becker's World of the Cell, 8th ed, Benjamin Cummings, 2012.
 Same text as first term.
 7th ed (Becker et al) is also okay.